Read D.H. Lawrence’s classic before you become too cynical to enjoy it

 A sequel to The Rainbow, Women in Love charts the lives and loves of the Brangwen sisters, Ursula and Gudrun, as they become involved with Rupert Birkin, a school inspector, and his friend, the industrialist Gerald Crich.

-Lawrence, though consistently popular, is almost certainly one of the most controversial authors of the past century.
+Lawrence, though persistently popular, is arguably one of the most controversial authors of the past century.
 After the suppression of The Rainbow in 1915 for obscenity, he acquired a reputation as a writer of salacious books.
 For many, Women in Love, published five years later, only served to reinforce this view.
 One review, appearing in John Bull the year after the novel’s publication, said: “I do not claim to be a literary critic, but I know dirt when I smell it, and here is dirt in heaps – festering, putrid heaps which smell to high Heaven”.